NixOS/nix.dev/source/tutorials/nix-language.md

 You will quickly encounter Nix language expressions that may look very complicated.
 Yet, the language has only few basic constructs which can be combined arbitrarily.

+Using the Nix language in practice entails multiple things:

+- language: syntax and semantics
+- standard libraries: `builtins` and `nixpkgs/lib`
+- generic build mechanisms: `stdenv.mkDerivation`, `runCommand`, `writeShellScriptBin`, ...
+- composition and configuration mechanisms: `override`, `overrideAttrs`, overlays, `callPackage`, ...
+- ecosystem-specific packaging mechanisms: `buildGoModule`, `buildPythonApplication`, ...
+- NixOS module system: `config`, `option`, ...

+This tutorial will *only* cover syntax and semantics, and guide you to resources for learning the other components.

 ## What will you learn?

 This guide should enable you to read typical Nix language code and understand its structure.